wavefrontHQ/docs/pages/doc/proxies_configuring.md

 permalink: proxies_configuring.html
 summary: Learn how to configure a Wavefront proxy.
 ---
 This document describes Wavefront proxy 4.6 configuration options.
-For changes since previous proxy versions, see [Wavefront Proxy Version History](proxies_version_history).
+For changes since previous proxy versions, see [Wavefront Proxy Versions](proxies_versions).

 ## Installing a Proxy